John Wilkes: Influence

 Wilkes was at one point a hero to radicals in Britain and North America, and the slogan "Wilkes and Liberty" was heard on both sides of the Atlantic.

 A radical contemporary Irish politician Charles Lucas, who sat for Dublin City in the Irish Parliament, was known as the "Irish Wilkes".
 The Dutch politician Joan van der Capellen tot den Pol (1741–1784), who advocated American independence and criticised the Stadtholder regime, was inspired by Wilkes.

-British subjects in the American colonies closely followed Wilkes's career.
+British colonists in the American colonies closely followed Wilkes's career.
 His struggles convinced many colonists that the British constitution was being subverted by a corrupt ministry, an idea that contributed to the coming of the American Revolution.
 Wilkes was widely admired in the American colonies as a political journalist, a radical politician, and a fighter for liberty.
 He greatly influenced the revolutionaries who fought for American independence and played a role in establishing the right to freedom of the press in the United States.
 In reaction, after the Revolution, representatives included provisions in the new American constitution to prevent Congress from rejecting any legally elected member and to proscribe general warrants for arrest.

 John Wilkes's brother Israel Wilkes (1722–1805) was the grandfather of U.S. Naval Admiral Charles Wilkes.